DuckyHQ0/hqlauncher/README.md

 ## 🏛️ License

-All code, brand assets, and media in this repository is licensed under the [GNU General Public License v3.0](/LICENSE.txt).
+All code and media in this repository is licensed under the [GNU General Public License v3.0](/LICENSE.txt).

+## 🎨 Brand

+Brand assets are avalible [here](https://github.com/DuckyHQ0/HQLauncher/tree/main/public/brand).

+This project can be named by `HQLauncher` or `HQL`.

+Do not claim HQL to be yours.

+Do not alter the logo or use it for your own projects.